 Femininity and Feminism in Tango (II)

-When a man and a woman tango together, something magic happens: feelings, attraction, fantasy, synergy and romanticism.
-The gratification of tango comes from the fact that it is an intimate dance between a man and a woman.
-The man leads the woman and brings her femininity into full play.
-The woman surrenders to the man and uses her femininity to attract and reward him.
-They complement each other, satisfy each other’s needs, and enable each shine more brilliantly in the other’s company.
+When a man and a woman tango together, something magic happens: sensation, feeling, sentiment, attraction, romanticism, synergy, etc. The gratification of tango comes from the fact that it is an intimate dance or interaction between a man and a woman, who are opposite and physically different.
+The man leads the woman with his body and brings her femininity into full play.
+The woman surrenders to the man and uses her body to comfort, attract and reward him.
+The two genders complement each other, satisfy each other’s needs, and enable each shine more brilliantly in the other’s company.

 Not too far from my house, a female goose is hatching under a tree, and a male goose is guarding nearby, preventing the female from being disturbed.
 I have to make a detour when I pass that tree because the male goose does not allow me get close.
 He is very protective of the female goose.
 Can the male hatch and the female guard?
 I suppose they could.
 But that would not be natural and as fit.
 Masculinity and femininity are characteristics of the opposite sexes essential to the well being of the species.
 The male is typically strong, assertive, aggressive and protective, a good father and protector, if you wish.
 The female is typically soft, attractive, submissive and affectionate, a good mother and caregiver, if you wish.
 These characteristics enable the opposite sexes to attract each other and form a sustainable relationship for the benefit of the offspring.
 People often do not appreciate the way nature works and want to alter it.
-But, what is of nature comes from millions of years of evolution, and is, as a result, the best, fittest and most effective way.
+But, what is of nature comes from millions of years of natural selection, and is, as a result, the best, fittest and most effective.
 Messing with nature often leads to disastrous consequences, such as man-made climate changes, environmental catastrophes, mysterious diseases, sterility, pre-polluted babies, and disintegration of family.
+(See Tango and the Relationship of the Opposite Sexes.)
 Those who think they are smarter than God are harming us all with their ignorant interference with nature.

 Good human values are based on what is beneficial to the humanity rather than an individual person or gender.
 The problem of individualism and feminism is that their perspectives are narrowed down to a single person or gender.
 Consequently, they confuse what is good with what is evil and what is beautiful with what is ugly.
 Selfishness is ugly, but is being justified as the pursuit of happiness.
-Disrespect of others is ugly, but is being warranted as individual freedom.
+Disrespect of others is ugly, but is being warranted as personal freedom.
 Arrogance is ugly, but is being prettified as self-confidence.
 Masculinity is admirable, but is being vilified as sexism.
-Femininity is beautiful, but is being denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, label it as male domination and gender inequality (see Tango and Gender Equality).
-They want tango to be danced in such a way that men and women are undifferentiated, that men do not lead but only invite women to do steps (see How Tango Is Led), that women do not surrender but remain independent, that women may choose how, when and whether to accept the invitation, initiate their own steps and lead men or other women, that the two partners maintain a distance from each other to prevent sexual advancement, and that tango embrace is being replaced with open hand holds to allow more individuality, etc. As a result, tango is transformed to something that is no longer tango.
+Femininity is beautiful, but is being denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, label it as male domination and gender inequality.
+(See Tango and Gender Equality.)
+They want tango to be danced in such a way that men and women are undifferentiated, that men do not lead but only invite women to do steps, (See How Tango Is Led.) that women do not surrender but remain independent, that women may choose how, when and whether to accept the invitation, initiate their own steps and lead men or other women, that the two partners maintain a distance from each other to prevent sexual advancement, and that tango embrace is being replaced with an open dance hold to allow more individuality, etc. As a result, tango is transformed to something that is no longer tango.